Dasharo/docs/docs/unified/novacustom/initial-deployment.md

     1. On the target laptop,
        [boot into Dasharo Tools Suite from a USB stick](/dasharo-tools-suite/documentation/#bootable-usb-stick)

+    1. Ensure power adapter is plugged into the laptop

     1. Press `S` to drop to shell

     1. Download the EC firmware from the Releases page for your device with